LordDemonos/Quarm.Guide/readme.md

 - Please submit suggestions/help/feedback to me via DM on X or Discord.

-- Feel free to ask `Xanax/Xantagonist <Former Glory>` any questions, anywhere you find me in game!
+- Feel free to ask `Xanax <Former Glory>` any questions, anywhere you find me in game!